 5.1 Beverage Pairings

-- Best Wines: A dry white wine, such as Sauvignon Blanc or a light red like Pinot Noir, pairs wonderfully with the rich flavors of the dish.
+- Best Wines: Dry white like Sauvignon Blanc or a light red like Pinot Noir go well.

-- Alternative Options: Consider serving beer, such as a pale ale, or cocktails like a refreshing mint julep or a sweet tea vodka for a Southern twist.
+- Alternative Options: Beer (pale ale) or cocktails like mint julep or sweet tea vodka.

 5.2 Side Dishes